Skip to main content

 Legacy donors are incredible people who make a commitment to providing for people they will never meet and securing a future for the University.
 We have a very serious responsibility to honour people’s wishes and make their legacies a reality.

-Impact Stories: Behind every legacy gift is a person with a story
+Behind every gift in Will is a person with a story

 Gifts in Wills are a true celebration of life.
 We understand that leaving a gift in your Will is a very personal decision and thank some of our legacy pledgers for sharing why they choose to support Exeter in this way.